fdieulle/greenpeace/README.md

 gp.cleanup_requirements(".", output_path="requirements.txt")
 ```

 The package is also able to extract from a python script or a notbook the modules dependencies in your project.
-This feature is useful if you want to isolate a script or notebook from you project into a dedicated folder.
+This feature is useful if you want to isolate a script or a notebook from your project into a dedicated folder.

 ```python
 import greenpeace as gp